 Ingredients for a Perfect Lobster Ravioli Sauce

-- Fresh Herbs: Parsley, basil, or tarragon can enhance the sauce with fresh, aromatic notes.
+- Fresh Herbs: Parsley, basil, or tarragon for a burst of aroma.

-- Shallots or Onions: Caramelized shallots or onions introduce sweetness and depth to the sauce base.
+- Shallots or Onions: Caramelized for a touch of sweetness and depth.

 Step-by-Step Lobster Ravioli Sauce Recipe